victorst79/e-date-server/README.md

 # e-date-server
-🚀 Server Node.js next to TypeScript for E-Date app.
+🚀 Server Node.js next to JavaScript for E-Date app.